alphagov/govuk-developer-docs/source/manual/incorrect-content-in-search-or-navigation.html.md

 #### Unpublished content is still showing up in search

 Unpublished content can be removed from search manually using [search admin](https://search-admin.publishing.service.gov.uk/).

-#### There are blank options on finder pages

-See the instructions for [fixing blank finder filter options](fix-blank-finder-filter-options.html).